padreygeneve/ExpertDrGeo/README.md

 The file 'Myexpert.pck.st' is working with CUIS DrGeo-windows-24.06a-beta.
 You can download CUIS DrGeo-windows-24.06a-beta. at: https://github.com/Dynamic-Book/drgeo

-The folder 'expertInstall' is obsolete. contains 3 files to install the expert system in 23.12a beta (code revision 1.661)  image. no more updated
+The folder 'expertInstall' is obsolete. contains 3 files to install the expert system in the old 23.12a beta (code revision 1.661)  image. no more updated

 This expert system is an extension of DrGeo.
 It contains rules to make deductions from DrGeo figures.
 It is used with the DrGeo script editor, adding a submenu "Expert" to the figure menu for a user-friendly experience, but can also be used with script commands.
 Different sets of rules allow it to be used for applications other than geometry; one set of rules allows it to handle problems on resistance circuits in electricity and to handle circuits drawn with DrGeo.